TritonDataCenter/manta-genazconfig/README.md

   of rack names in the Device42 database that should be part of this Manta deployment

-Here's an example configuration file for a single, three-AZ Manta deployment using two racks' worth of servers per DC:
+Here's an example configuration file for a single, eight-shard, three-AZ Manta deployment using two racks' worth of servers per DC:

     {
         "device42": {